 Langford Water Treatment and Purification

 The Clarke’s or Excess lime method for purifying water, had been in use from 1860 in Canterbury, and 1888 in Southampton, and was widely referenced in reference books on Water Treatment.
-A trial Excess Lime softening and purification plant of 25,000 gallons per day, was built in 1923 at Langford, under the control of John Thresh, to evaluate its effectiveness on the water from the Rivers Blackwater and Chelmer, which ran for nine months.
+Following laboratory trials an experimental Excess Lime softening and purification plant of 25,000 gallons per day, was built in 1923 at Langford, under the control of Dr’s John C Thresh, and J F Beale, to evaluate its effectiveness on the water from the Rivers Blackwater and Chelmer, which ran for nine months.
 Following the evaluation of the trials, the full scale plant was built capable of treating 8 million gallons per day, but commencing on 5 million gallons, in 1927.

 Schematic of Treatment Process

-Langford Treatment Plant, Lime recovery plant on left, Treated Water balancing reservoir in Foreground maintaining an even flow to the pumping station.
+Langford Treatment Plant, with Lime recovery plant on left, the Treated Water balancing reservoir in foreground maintaining an even flow to the pumping station.